 What is Right to Buy?

-Originally introduced in 1980, Right to Buy gives council tenants and some housing association tenants the opportunity to buy their homes at a discount.
+Originally introduced in 1980, the Right to Buy scheme gives council tenants and some housing association tenants the opportunity to buy their home at a discount.

 Ready to use your Right to Buy?

 Which?
 Mortgage Advisers can find and arrange the best mortgage for you.

 Video: how Right to Buy works

 Try our quick Right to Buy quiz to discover whether you could qualify, and read on to find out more about the eligibility rules.